webXcerpt/openCPQ-example-optical-transport/README.md

 quite comfortable for configurator development.
 You can stop the development server with Control-C.

-To build the application in directory `./dst/` in production mode, run
+To build the application in directory `./dst/` in "production mode", run

 ```sh
 $ npm run build